Hrvoje Slovenc: Chapter IV: Marble Hill (2013)

-On the cover of the 1966 book “The Photographer's Eye” by John Szarkowski is a black and white photograph by an unknown author that shows the interior of an apartment.
-While working on Home Theater, Slovenc came across an interior that was a contemporary copy of the mentioned interior.
-Through a set of unfortunate circumstances, the apartment (that was just a few blocks from Slovenc's apartment in the Marble Hill part of the Bronx, NY) burned down.
-Slovenc rebuilt the apartment as a scaled down diorama, lit it on fire and photographed it.
-All the photographs in this chapter originated, as the author explained, from his own version of “Alice in Wonderland”; almost as if the photographs were stills from a post-surreal motion picture.
-“Moments shown in the photos could occur during the burning of the apartment.
-Plausible tenants pose for the camera, like in some reality TV show, just moments before they ran out.” – Leila Topic, a curator from the Museum of Contemporary Art in Zagreb, Croatia has written.
-Impression of theatricality of space and surrealism of the scene is enhanced by the author playing with sizes of photographic enlargements, and awkward spatial relationships within the compositions.
+On the cover of the 1966 book The Photographer's Eye by John Szarkowski is a black and white photograph by an unknown author that shows the interior of an apartment.
+While working on "Home Theater", Slovenc came across an interior that was a contemporary copy of the mentioned interior.
+Through a set of unfortunate circumstances, the apartment (which was just a few blocks from Slovenc's apartment in the Marble Hill part of the Bronx, New York) burned down.
+Slovenc rebuilt the apartment as a scaled-down diorama, lit it on fire and photographed it.
+All the photographs in this chapter originated, as the author explained, from his own version of "Alice in Wonderland", almost as if the photographs were stills from a post-surreal motion picture.
+"Moments shown in the photos could occur during the burning of the apartment.
+Plausible tenants pose for the camera, like in some reality TV show, just moments before they ran out," wrote Leila Topic, a curator from the Museum of Contemporary Art in Zagreb, Croatia.
+The impression of theatricality of space and surrealism of the scene is enhanced by the author playing with sizes of photographic enlargements, and awkward spatial relationships within the compositions.

 Breathing in Kabwe (2008)

 Funded by the Mortimer-Hays Brandeis Traveling Fellowship, Slovenc traveled to Kabwe, Zambia to photograph the effects of lead pollution on the local population.
 In preparing for the trip, and especially during his stay there, the initial idea evolved to include not only an illustrated essay about people living in an entirely lead-tainted environment but also a deconstruction of the act of photographing the Other.
 Throughout the months Slovenc lived in Kabwe, he was only too aware of himself, and his own cultural positioning that constituted a very powerful filter through which he viewed things.
 Rather than privilege either verbal or visual text as the more "authentic," i.e. closer to "reality," Slovenc showed the way in which each type of representation imparts a small, though important, perspective on what he came to decipher as "the real."
 Ultimately the project has become part travel journal, part interview, part documentary, part autobiography, and part revelation.
-In short, this project is Slovenc's way of approaching a typical documentary subject matter in such a way that it has become not only about the observed or the observer as individual entities, not about “us” or “them” as two very distinct cultures, but primarily about the relationship between the two.
+In short, this project is Slovenc's way of approaching a typical documentary subject matter in such a way that it has become not only about the observed or the observer as individual entities, not about "us" or "them" as two very distinct cultures, but primarily about the relationship between the two.